thomnico/kitt-ai-monorepo/packages/voice/PRD.md

 ## Executive Summary

 The KITT Voice Component is a core module of the KITT Framework, designed to provide advanced voice interaction capabilities for various applications, including automotive environments via Android Auto and iOS CarPlay integration.
 It enables full-duplex voice conversations with low-latency responses, leveraging on-device AI models for offline-first functionality.
+"Offline-first" means relying on data local to the device with download and synchronization possible when a network is available.
 This component serves as a reusable library for developers building voice-driven applications within the KITT ecosystem.

 **Key Features:**